taupiqueur/chrome-shortcuts/docs/manual.md

 --- | --- | --- | --- | ---
 `bookmarkTab` | Save selected tabs as bookmarks | `⌃ D` | `⌘ D` | `⇧ KeyD`
 `bookmarkSession` | Save the current session as bookmarks | `⌃ ⇧ D` | `⇧ ⌘ D` | `⇧ KeyB`

+**Info**: If Chrome notifications are enabled, bookmark commands will show you a message for created bookmarks.

 ### Folders